weishiuchang/writeups/onprem-istio/README.md

 EOF
 ```

-You can see each Pod now gets an additional `ver: "1.0"` and `ver: "2.0"` label.
-DestinationRules will be using those to filter which Pods will get traffic.
+You can see each Pod now gets an additional `ver: "1.0"` and `ver: "2.0"` label, which will be used by DestinationRules to filter which Pods will get traffic.

-Next we add a VirtualService with a DestinationRule that routes 90% of the user traffic to `ver: "1.0"` Pods and 10% to `ver: "2.0"` Pods.
+Next we add a VirtualService with weights that route 90% of the user traffic to the `ver: "1.0"` Pod and 10% to the `ver: "2.0"` Pod.
 Kubernetes doesn't let us do that directly with network traffic, but Istio does.

 ```bash
 # kubectl apply -f - <<EOF